-This study of the astrophysical SGWB relies on various tools, including numerical integration, specifically of the model used in equation 3, simulations of several gravitational wave events to construct coarse-grain example SGWBs to be generated, and dedicated Python packages, particularly pygwb - the latest released version - for all of the aforementioned gravitational wave science.
-Numerical integration techniques can be used to better understand the spectral energy density of the SGWB, and generate predictions on sensitivity ranges of various detector and mission operations to observe the presence of an SGWB.
+This study of the astrophysical SGWB relies on various tools, including numerical integration, specifically of the model used in equation 3, simulations of several gravitational wave events to construct estimates of $\langle \frac{dE}{df_s} \rangle$, coarse-grain example SGWBs to be generated, and dedicated Python packages, particularly pygwb - the latest released version - for all of the aforementioned gravitational wave science [20, 21].
+Numerical integration techniques can be used to better understand the spectral energy density of the SGWB, and generate predictions on sensitivity ranges of various detector and mission operations to observe the presence of an SGWB [20, 21].

 Therefore, such techniques remain a critical tool for the final stages for this research.
-The result of applying these methods on the energy density $\Omega{GW}(f)$ - as defined by equation 3 - can be seen in Figure 6 below [8].
+The result of applying these methods on the energy density $\Omega{GW}(f)$ - as defined by equation 3 - can be seen in Figure 5 below [8].
+Note, unlike in figure 3, the contributions from BBH, BNS, NSBH merger events have been analyzed and plotted separately.

-Figure 6: The image above shows the predictions of the SGWB due to CBCs as well as LVK detector sensitivity following Observation Run 3 [8].
-Figure 6 (left) shows the expected contributions to the background from various astrophysical sources of gravitational waves, including binary black holes in green, binary neutron stars in red, and neutron star black hole mergers in blue [8].
-Figure 6 (right) shows the intersection between detector sensitivity and required parameters needed to reach the SGWB detection sensitivity [8].
+Figure 5: The image above shows the predictions of the SGWB due to CBCs as well as LVK detector sensitivity following Observation Run 3 [8].
+Figure 5 (left) shows the expected contributions to the background from various astrophysical sources of gravitational waves, including binary black holes in green, binary neutron stars in red, and neutron star black hole mergers in blue [8].
+Figure 5 (right) shows the sum of these three contributions (the total background) as the thin solid black line, with merger rate uncertainty shown as the blue band.
+It also shows the predicted detector sensitivity to $\Omega{GW}(f)$ for present and near future versions of the LIGO detectors.

+shows the intersection between detector sensitivity and required parameters needed to reach the SGWB detection sensitivity [8].
 A key part of this research includes understanding the appropriate uncertainty in merger rate and mass distribution for each source of the CBC SGWB.